What is nystagmus?

 Adaptation to nystagmus

 Children with congenital nystagmus do not see the world moving constantly.
-The brain develops with this occurring and adapts though the child may need glasses to get their best vision.
-Further, there is evidence that congenital nystagmus has little effect on reading performance(4), while another study suggest “crowding” could be a problem decreasing reading performance(5).
+The brain develops with this occurring and adapts through the child may need glasses to get their best vision.
+Further, there is evidence that congenital nystagmus has little effect on reading performance(4), while another study suggests “crowding” could be a problem decreasing reading performance(5).

 What do we do to help?

 There is no effective therapeutic treatment a PT or OT can do to reduce nystagmus.
 The child should be in the best corrected visual acuity to use his vision most effectively.
 Know that the child with congenital nystagmus does not perceive the world as bouncing around.
 It becomes the job of the therapist to make sure those usual developmental skills are learned or adaptations made for low vision as needed.